 Kevin married his best friend and high-school sweet-heart Judy the year before the Calgary Winter Olympics.
 Judy's family has deep roots in Calgary.
 Her grandfather moved to Calgary in 1908 at the tender age of 8, and her father Al was born in the old Calgary General Hospital.
 Her mother hailed from New Brunswick, moving adventurously to Calgary as a young woman in 1952.

 When asked how long he has been married, Kevin will usually reply “an eternity” and then qualify it with the understanding that he was Judy’s Junior High graduation date.
 That said, they have just celebrated their 34th Wedding Anniversary.

-Kevin has a diverse range of non-work related interests, including radio control soaring, photography, backpacking, skiing, golfing, cycling, computers, brewing beer, barbeque, construction and woodworking.
+Kevin has a diverse range of non-work related interests, including radio control soaring, photography, backpacking, skiing, golfing, cycling, computers, brewing beer, barbeque, construction and fine woodworking.

 In Kevin and Judy’s younger years, summer vacation entailed getting lost in the mountains.
 Together, they have backpacked the Great Divide Trail from Kananaskis to North of Jasper by linking annual 1- to 2-week segments.
 A long-time cyclist, for a number of years Kevin commuted by bicycle to downtown Calgary from Elbow Valley.

 Elbow Valley is a complex bare land condominium organization of 700 residences, and operating the community bears many similarities to running a small town.
-Kevin is confident that his experience in helping steward Elbow Valley will translate into a solid contribution for Rocky View Council.
+Kevin understands that his experience in helping steward Elbow Valley translated into a solid contribution for Rocky View Council.